dbashford/textract/README.md

 * DXF
 * `application/javascript`
 * All `text/*` mime-types.
+* We will be adding more text formats for you all.

 In almost all cases above, what textract cares about is the mime type.
 So `.html` and `.htm`, both possessing the same mime type, will be extracted.
 Other extensions that share mime types with those above should also extract successfully.
 For example, `application/vnd.ms-excel` is the mime type for `.xls`, but also for 5 other file types.